 There are two forms of the card – there is a digital version and a physical card which is made of plastic.

-The digital and hard copy versions of the card are valid until 31 March 2021.
+Either version of the card can be used and both are valid until 31 March 2021.

 What benefits can I get now with the card?